 - fish tapeworm from raw freshwater fish (Diphyllobothrium latum)

 A doctor will check the stool by sending samples to a lab.
 Two to three stool samples may be necessary.
-The doctor may also examine the area around the patient’s anus for signs of eggs or larvae.
+The doctor may also examine the area around the person’s anus for signs of eggs or larvae.

 - Meat and fish: Freeze fish and meat for at least 7 days.
 This will kill tapeworm eggs and larvae.
 Experts say that smoking or drying meat or fish is not a reliable way to kill larvae or eggs.